 the Communications Hub shall send the Alert created in the previous step.

-The ESME / GSME / HCALCS shall verify the Upgrade Image contained within the OTA Upgrade Image according to Section 11.2.5, and update its Event Log with the outcome of that verification.
+The ESME / GSME / HCALCS shall verify the Upgrade Image contained within the OTA Upgrade Image according to Section 11.2.5, and the ESME / GSME shall update its Event Log with the outcome of that verification.

 If the verification is successful, the ESME / GSME / HCALCS shall construct and send a Firmware Distribution Receipt Alert, according to Section 11.2.6, and shall store the Manufacturer Image contained within the OTA Upgrade Image.